AjinkyaThokal/HADOOP-DEVELOPMENT-AND-IMPLEMENTATION/README.md

 **Load_Table.hql:** This script contains the code for creating tables and dropping tables in Hive along with Upsert Logic.

 **driving_script:** This is the final script which contains Sqoop queries along with Bulk Load Command for HBase.

+# Conclusion
+Our project seamlessly combines the power of Sqoop, Hive, Apache HDFS, HBase, and more to create a practical data integration and processing pipeline.
+By moving, transforming, and storing data effectively, we enable data-driven decisions and insights.